terrestris/d3-util/README.md

   `'rerender'` for a zoom rebuilding the DOM.
 Using the transform method has the effect of also zooming the shapes, i.e. a line of 1px will get bigger when zooming in.
+* `eventFn`: the function that will be called on every mouse move over the entire `svg`.

 ### Components